 Running scripts in non-interactive mode

-To be able to do anything within Make, you first need to understand how non-interactive execution works.
+, you first need to understand how non-interactive execution works.

 Rscript is a command-line tool which runs R code non-interactively.
 The non-interactive workflow ensures that if anything in your script doesn’t work, it will throw an error - it’s safer than running your code line-by-line interactively because your R session always starts with a totally clean slate (assuming you set the proper defaults).